-The Robert Strauss Center is very pleased to announce the acceptance of thirteen graduate students to its 2019 – 2020 class of the Brumley Next Generation Fellows program.
-Now entering its fifth year, the program’s new class comprises an impressive group of graduate and PhD students drawn from schools and departments across UT campus.
+The Strauss Center is very pleased to announce the acceptance of eleven graduate students to its 2020 – 2021 class of the Brumley Next Generation Fellows program.
+Now entering its sixth year, the program’s new class comprises an impressive group of graduate students drawn from schools and departments across the UT campus.

 Meet the 2020 - 2021 Brumley Next Generation Graduate Fellows:

 Julia Bordelon is a second-year M.A. student in the Department of Geography and the Environment.
 She received her B.A. in Geography and Spanish from Rutgers University, where she studied the geospatial dimensions of political violence in Argentina, and subsequently worked in urban planning before returning to academia.
 Her current research explores the discursive construction of the U.S.-Mexico border.
 This work analyzes how border security is framed, and what different border securities might look like, through representations of the border in social media and public communications by the U.S. Border Patrol and several immigrant activist groups.
 As a Brumley Fellow, Julia will be working with Professor Stephanie Leutert, Director of our Central America and Mexico Policy Initiative (CAMPI).